pedrof69/Grid9/tests/README.md

-# Test Suite for OptimalCoordinateCompression
+# Test Suite for Grid9

 ## Overview

-This comprehensive test suite validates the **MeterBasedCoordinateCompressor** implementation with 165+ unit tests covering all aspects of functionality, edge cases, and precision requirements.
+This comprehensive test suite validates the **Grid9** implementation with 300+ unit tests covering all aspects of functionality, edge cases, and precision requirements.

 ## Test Coverage